Asrar-Ahammad/Student-Performance-Prediction/README.md

 4. Run the notebooks sequentially to execute the code and reproduce the results.

 ## Contributing
-Contributions to the Student Performance Prediction System are welcome!
+Contributions to the Student Performance Analysis System are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Acknowledgements
-* This project utilizes Microsoft Azure for model deployment and CI/CD pipeline automation.
+* This project utilizes Streamlit for model deployment and CI/CD pipeline automation.
 * The dataset used for student performance prediction is sourced from Kaggle.
 * Parts of the code and project structure are inspired by Krish Naik Sir.